 - Make sure you always have your reliever puffer and spacer with you or nearby (this is what you will use when you have asthma symptoms).

 - Remember to take your medication, particularly your prescribed preventer medication, as it can take time to begin to work in your body (up to several weeks).
-It will help improve your asthma so that you can begin to reduce the amount of reliever medication used.
+It will help improve your asthma so that you can begin to reduce the amount of reliever medication you use.

 - Try to avoid your asthma triggers as much as possible, except for exercise.